damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 There.
 Now we can just drag the new issue from the backlog into the Doing column, because we want to resolve this issue right now.

-> * Drag issue from To Do to Doing
+> * Drag issue from Backlog to Doing

 ## Code (Terminal)